nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Shows you all the workouts in the current list of workouts, in **sorted** order: workouts with deadlines (in ascending order), then workouts without deadlines.

+>⚠️ Warning
-⚠ Since the workouts are sorted , whenever you create or delete a workout, the indices of other workout might change!️
+>* Since the workouts are sorted , whenever you create or delete a workout, the indices of other workout might change!️

 Usage example: